slub/efre-lod-api/README.md

 # Tests

 For triggering the tests, the api must be started separately.
-Tests depend at the moment on the configuration file `apiconfig.yml` in the home directory of the application.
-Run them via
+Tests depend on the configuration file of the api.
+Especially the debug-host and -port are important to determine where to run the tests against.
+The default configuration file is assumed to be `apiconfig.yml` in the home directory of the application.
+However, another configuration file can be provided using the `--config` switch.
+You can run the tests via
 ```
-python3 -m pytest tests/
+python3 -m pytest tests [--config apiconfig.yml]
 ```

 If you want just a single test to be triggered, you can do this with